The Cats Meow

 Ideal Timing for Sensitive or Difficult Cats

-Difficult cats are best groomed during quiet hours, usually on evenings or weekends when the shop is closed to the public.
+Difficult cats are best groomed during quiet hours, usually on evenings or weekends.
 This gives me the flexibility to:

 Pre-Planning Is Crucial